European Traveler

 The Glacier Express trains offer meals served at the seat in all classes.
 The train is without a restaurant car but a Glacier Express Panorama Bar usually separates first and second-class wagons.
 Smaller snacks and drinks may be enjoyed here.
 Travelers may bring their own picnics too, which is a good idea as it is a long ride.

-Meals may be reserved in advanced to guarantee availability.
+Meals may be reserved in advance to guarantee availability.
 Meals are not cheap but also not really pricier than in a good Swiss restaurant.
-Drinks have a huge mark up.
+Drinks have a huge markup.

 Ticket Prices and Seat Reservations for the Glacier Express